 “The work with TuSimple is our first initiative in autonomous long-haul transportation,” says USPS spokeswoman Kim Frum.
 “We are conducting research and testing as part of our efforts to operate a future class of vehicles which will incorporate new technology.”

-Self-driving trucks could save hundreds of millions of dollars by eliminating the need for multiple human drivers.
-The impending shortage of drivers makes self-driving trucks an even more attractive prospect.
-Due to an aging workforce and the difficulty of attracting younger drivers, the American Trucking Association estimates a shortage of as many as 174,500 drivers by 2024.
+Self-driving trucks can significantly reduce costs by removing the need for multiple human drivers.
+The impending shortage of drivers, caused by the older worker force and inability to attract new drivers, makes self-driving trucks an even more attractive prospect.
+This is essential, considering that the American Trucking Association estimates a shortage of as many as 174,500 drivers by 2024.

 Additionally, the speed and efficiency with which fleets can move goods are affected by regulatory constraints.
 For example, truck drivers are required to electronically log their miles, and they cannot exceed 11 hours of drive time per day.
 A coast-to-coast run takes about five days.
 However, driverless trucking could cut that down to just two days.